Matt Canavan: High Court citizenship challenge (2017)

-Canavan's mother had registered him as an "Italian resident abroad" with the Italian consulate in Brisbane in 2006.
+In 2006, Canavan's mother had registered him as an "Italian resident abroad" with the Italian consulate in Brisbane.
 Canavan stated that he had been unaware of this until his mother had informed him of it following the resignation of two Greens senators over their dual citizenship.
 The government took the view that he was not in breach of the Constitution, as the registration had not been made with his knowledge or consent.
+Canavan resigned from cabinet, but not from Parliament, as he had not yet been given a definitive legal view on the matter.

 Initially, Canavan accepted that he had Italian citizenship.
 He then renounced it, effective 8 August 2017.
 On the same day, on a government motion with all-party support, the Senate resolved to refer the matters of Senators Scott Ludlam, Larissa Waters and Canavan to the High Court as Court of Disputed Returns.
 The Attorney-General indicated that the Commonwealth would argue, in favour of Cavanan, that s 44(i) requires a personal acknowledgement of the connection, which had not occurred.
 Canavan spoke in support of the referral, while stating that he did not believe he was in breach of s 44(i), and said that he would not be voting in the Senate until his position was determined by the Court.
 Later, four other members of the federal parliament were referred to the High Court, which heard the seven cases together.

 In the High Court, government lawyers argued for Canavan and others that s 44(i) requires some personal acknowledgement of another citizenship, which had not occurred; in its judgment on 27 October 2017, the Court rejected this interpretation of the sub-section.
 For Canavan, it was argued in addition that his registration as an "Italian resident abroad" in 2006 had been incorrect in supposing that he was an Italian citizen and that, although a change in Italian citizenship law when he had been two years old could appear to have conferred Italian citizenship upon him, it could not be shown to have done so.
 The Court accepted these points and held that Canavan had never been a citizen of Italy; accordingly, he had been validly elected.

 Political views

-Canavan opposes same-sex marriage.
+Canavan opposed same-sex marriage in the lead-up to the 2017 marriage law plebiscite.
 In 2017, when Cory Bernardi moved a motion to ban abortion on gender grounds, Canavan was one of ten MPs who voted for the motion, which was defeated with 36 votes against.

+In 2024, Canavan voted against Australian Government's proposed legislation to ban children under 16 from social media.
+He was the only National who voted against it.